Helicopter Accidents

 Common Injuries from Helicopter Crashes

-When an Offshore Helicopter Crash Is Fatal — Rights for Families
+When an Offshore Helicopter Crash Is Fatal: Rights for Families

 Who Can Bring A Wrongful Death Claim?

-Under federal maritime law and DOHSA, wrongful death claims after an offshore helicopter accident can be brought by the surviving spouse, children, or other financial dependents of the deceased.
 In some cases, the personal representative of the deceased’s estate brings the claim on behalf of the family.
-The specific parties who can bring a claim and what they can recover depends on which law governs — and that determination depends heavily on where the crash occurred.
+The specific parties who can bring a claim and what they can recover depend on which law governs—and that determination depends heavily on where the crash occurred.

 What DOHSA Covers — And What It Doesn’t